What is the project?

 Your child’s teacher will send a Parent Packet home, which includes:

-- Parafilm to seal the test tube (wrap around the lid after you’ve closed the tube).
+- Parafilm to seal the containers (wrap around the lid after you’ve capped the container).

 - A pre-labeled refrigerator magnet with your sample number.